-Planning Commission staff is recommending consideration of the following questions as a starting point in the analysis of this Study and in making a recommendation on the question of whether the property in question is blighted and substandard.
+Staff recommends considering the following questions as a starting point in the analysis of this Study and in making a determination.
+The City Council is ultimately responsible for answering the question of whether the property included in the study is blighted and substandard and whether making such a designation is in the best interest of the City.

-Recommend Questions for Planning Commission
+Recommend Questions for City Council